osteele/mailgraph/agenda.md

 ### Manual
 * Drag and drop within the tag cloud

-## Update Messages
+## Delete Messages
-* Scan all the gmail addresses, delete if not in All
+* A: During full update, record uid's in db that aren't in fetch.
+Cons: requires full update.
+* B: Iterate through the database in blocks, doing fetch for each block.
+* C: Track which timespans we've asked for recently; add messages.refreshed_at; delete messages in that timespan.

 ## API Server
 * Grape https://github.com/intridea/grape